adamParker96/SaaS_App_Tech_Challenge/README.md

   createUser
 );
 ```
-This will make access to our backend much more secure, and allow us to block access to unauthorized parties attempting to access the API without using the frontend.
+This will make access to our backend much more secure, and allow us to block access to unauthorized parties attempting to access the API without a valid JWT.

 Data validation is done using the JOI javascript library and schemas created for each service allowing us to ensure that input matches expected types and formats.